 The frosting is where the orange flavor comes in and uses orange zest and some freshly squeezed orange juice.
 I decorated them with some orange slices, but if you decide to make them for New Year’s, they’d also be super fun with some sprinkles.
 Gold and silver sprinkles certainly do come mind.

 However you decorate them, I hope you enjoy them.
 They are wonderfully moist and full of mimosa flavor!
 Have a happy, happy New Year – I’ll see you on the other side!

-These Mimosa Cupcakes are made with a moist champagne cupcake & fresh orange frosting!
-A fun and easy New Year’s Eve dessert recipe!
+These Mimosa Cupcakes are made with a moist champagne cupcake and fresh orange frosting!
+They are fun cupcake recipe for any time you want a little bubbly!

 - Category: Dessert